Persian Cat Immune Support

 The Misconception: “More Immune Support” Is Always Better

-A common misconception is that “immune support” is always gentle and always appropriate.
-In reality, some ingredients marketed for immune activation can be a poor fit for cats with underlying inflammatory skin or gastrointestinal sensitivity, and botanical products can vary widely in active compounds (Pezzali, 2024).
-The goal for a Persian is rarely to push the immune system harder; it is to support a calmer, more consistent barrier and recovery rhythm.
+“More immune support” is not automatically gentle or appropriate.
+Some ingredients marketed for immune activation are a poor fit for cats with inflammatory skin or GI sensitivity, and botanical products vary widely in active compounds (Pezzali, 2024).
+For a Persian, the aim is rarely to push the immune system harder—it is a calmer, more consistent barrier and recovery rhythm.

-UNIQUE MISCONCEPTION to correct at home: “If discharge is green, add an immune supplement and wait.”
+Correct the home misconception: “If discharge is green, add an immune supplement and wait.”
 Green or thick discharge can signal infection that needs diagnosis, not delay.
-Another misunderstanding is that more antioxidants are always better; stacking multiple products can create overlap and quality-control risk.
-A persian cat immune support supplement should be chosen for simplicity, transparency, and a plan to reassess, not as an emergency substitute for care.
+A second trap is assuming more antioxidants are always better; stacking products creates ingredient overlap and quality-control risk.
+Choose one supplement for simplicity, transparency, and a plan to reassess—never as an emergency substitute for care.

 Vet Visit Prep: What to Bring and What to Ask